iorchard/burrito/README.rst

 Burrito
 =========

-Burrito is the OpenStack on Kubernetes Platform.
+Burrito is a security-hardened OpenStack on Kubernetes Platform.

 Supported OS
 ---------------